Saddle Up Again

 Our Latest Posts

-??????????
 An Outstanding Foundation for All Types of Riding So many books and videos and clinics are about the techniques for a specific type of riding — eventing, dressage, Western pleasure, and so on.
-Improve Everything describes how to build a foundation of happiness, harmony, and communication that will make those techniques much easier for…
+Improve Everything describes how to build a foundation of happiness, harmony, and communication that will make those techniques much easier for you…

 Time needed:?1 hour.
 Most horse adoption videos don’t rank well in Google search results for keyword phrases like, “horses for adoption” or “horses to adopt”.
 They also don’t include clickable links to the rescue organization for adoption information.
 Foster homes, rescue horse trainers and rescue organizations can make simple changes to create better adoption videos.…

 Here’s my “10 year old boy” version of the “10 year old girl training” that was mentioned in last week’s horse-human relationship video.?
 If this gets you thinking about your own horse training, please sign up to be notified of updates. https://vimeo.com/349322588 Summary of the My Version of 10 Year Old Girl Training Video -…

 How much of your horse’s behavior is caused by your relationship — good or bad??
 I’ve found that the horse human relationship is incredibly important for effective training and safe riding.?
 If you’ve had a good relationship with your horse or a bad one, please share your experiences in the comments. https://vimeo.com/347967385 Summary of the…

 The Good Rider May Not Be the Most Educated Rider Who is the good rider?
 When I was in elementary school, my family lived near a state park with bridle trails, and my brother and I had horses.?
 Several days a week we’d meet some of our classmates in the state park and and go…